MicrosoftDocs/learn/learn-pr/azure/develop-azure-functions-app-with-maven-plugin/includes/5-exercise-run-local-azure-function.md

         https://gateway.westus.console.azure.com/n/cc-12345678/cc-12345678/proxy/7071/api/HttpExample?name=Bob
         ```

-    1. Copy this fully-constructed URL for use in the following steps.
+    1. Copy this fully constructed URL for use in the following steps.

-1. Open a new tab in your web browser, and paste the fully-constructed URL from the previous steps into the address field.
+1. Open a new tab in your web browser, and paste the fully constructed URL from the previous steps into the address field.

 1. When you instruct your web browser to request the URL, you will see a plaintext message returned to your web browser that is personalized for the name you passed in the query string.
 For example: